Harika-SVL/Jenkins/notes.md

 ```
 /tmp/gameoflife
 ```
-* In this folder try to create one more folder with build id
+* In this folder try to create one more folder with build-id
 ```
 /tmp/gameoflife/5
 ```